StefanMeijer/vuurwerkfolderinfo/README.md

 # Vuurwerk folder info

-Project to show the fireworks from folders of store's in Germany or Holland.
+Project to show the fireworks from folders of stores in Germany or Holland.